pseeth/deep-learning-for-practitioners/README.md

 All further communication will be done via Slack!
 Welcome to the course, and thanks for signing up!

+## A note on grading

+I took this from Jason Wilson's course syllabus.
+I'll be following this policy as well.

+> I am not focused on grades this quarter.
+First and foremost, I want everyone to be happy, healthy, and safe.
+Second, I want you all to focus on learning what you want and what you can and not be stressed about grades.
+Lastly, this is going to be a bumpy ride, full of hiccups and mistakes.
+Let's just try to do the best we can.
+>
+> For undergraduate students, all Spring Quarter courses are Pass/No Pass.
+Students will get a Pass if they try to participate in most course activities (i.e., discussions, presentations, group project).
+>
+> For graduate students, I am still mostly thinking of this as Pass/No Pass.
+Similar to undergraduates, my expectation of graduate students is to try to participate in all activities.
+Of course, as graduate students, I hope your contributions to be more substantial (i.e., higher quality and more in depth).

 ## Materials

 ### Week one